yvovandoorn/aws-terraform-bsp-demo/README.md

-# Catching Terraform Compliance Issues with Mondoo
+# AWS Terraform Best Security Practices with Mondoo

+## The Terraform Integration Hackers Don't Want You to Know About

   * [Prerequisites](#prerequisites)
   * [Setup GitHub Repo](#setup-github-repo)